 Although none of the continental states has reported local mosquito-borne transmission, federal authorities are amplifying the potential for Zika to affect national security.
 The virus already severely threatens Puerto Rico.
 Travelers visiting or returning to the United States could likely escalate the spread of Zika via sexual transmission.
 The virus may spread across a majority of US states including large cities where Aedes species mosquitos are active.
 Is the U.S. prepared for Zika?
 America's highly functioning health system will help, but signs of unpreparedness remain due to insufficient resources and variable legal authorities.

 Scholarly Commons Citation

 Gostin, Lawrence O. and Hodge, James G. Jr., "Is the United States Prepared for a Major Zika Virus Outbreak?"
 (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1664.
+1664.